4th Annual National Burning Nights CRPS Conference

 LUNCH & REFRESHMENTS:

 Both lunch (sandwiches including vegetarian option, salad bar and fries) and refreshments are FREE (for CRPS patients and their families) for you during the day’s event.
+If your dietary requirements fall out of this we ask you to make your own arrangements.
 (For professionals the £50 charge will include lunch and refreshments)

 The Britannia Grand Hotel Gosforth Park is deemed a disabled friendly hotel.
 The conferencing area has a separate entrance to the hotel which has a ramp to get into the conference facilities.
 The suite where the conference is being held can be accessed either via a set of stairs or the ramp.